DiagrammerGPT: Generating Open-Domain, Open-Platform Diagrams via LLM Planning

 \subsection{Human Evaluation}

-\paragraph{Pairwise preference: image-text alignment \& object relationships.} We conduct a human analysis comparing our \method{} framework to \sdonefour{}.
-We choose \sdonefour{} fine-tuned on \dataset{} for comparison because it is the closest baseline to our \method{} and also shows the strongest results among the baselines (see \cref{subsec:main_results}).
-We ask three crowd-sourced annotators from Amazon Mechanical Turk\footnote{\url{https://www.mturk.com}} (AMT) to evaluate the diagrams generated for each prompt (see appendix for AMT setup details).
-For each prompt, we show diagrams generated by both our \method{} and the fine-tuned \sdonefour{} (their positions are randomly shuffled for each instance to prevent selection biases) and ask the annotators to indicate their preference based on (1) alignment to the input prompt (\eg{}, how well does the generated diagram reflect the input prompt), and (2) the accuracy of the generated relationships between objects (\eg{}, spatial relationships and arrows/lines).
-The agreement among the three annotators is taken as the final judgment.

-\paragraph{Human error analysis of the two stages.} As our \method{} pipeline consists of two stages, it is important to understand where any errors in our pipeline come from.
-In the diagram planning stage, we assess (1) \textit{Object Presence}: whether all required objects for the diagrams are present (\eg{}, for a lunar eclipse, the generated \plan{} should include a sun, an earth, and a moon), and (2) \textit{Object Relationships}: if the objects have proper relationships to each other (\eg{}, for a lunar eclipse, the bounding box of the earth should be situated between the bounding boxes of the sun and the moon or for an electrical circuit, all components should be connected).
-We conduct this evaluation for the \plan{} before and after the refinement step.
-In the diagram generation stage, we also evaluate on the above two metrics.
-We have an expert annotator rate both stages on a Likert scale from 1 to 5 for 25 layouts/images.
-By analyzing errors at each stage, we can determine which components are reliable and which lead to inaccuracies.
+\textbf{Human error analysis of the two stages.} As our \method{} pipeline consists of two stages, it is important to understand where any errors in our pipeline come from.
+In both stages, we assess (1) \textit{Object Presence}: whether all required objects for the diagrams are present, and (2) \textit{Object Relationships}: if the objects have proper relationships to each other (\eg{}, for a lunar eclipse, the earth should be between the sun and the moon).
+We have an expert rate both stages on a Likert scale from 1 to 5 for 25 layouts/images.